wubba438/data_science_project/README.md

 python -m pip install -r requirements.txt
 ```

-Change directory :
-please update the file path in the final_project_Ranjani_Yanqing.ipynb file to reflect the correct directory

 ### Files
 All of the code is located in the final_project_Ranjani_Yanqing.ipynb file.
 It does: